 If your application is approved, you should receive confirmation by email or letter within 3 working days.

 If you do not receive one of the benefits above you may still be eligible for a discretionary payment if you have been formally told to self-isolate.
 Contact your local council for more details.

 Discretionary Assistance Fund

 The Discretionary Assistance Fund (DAF) provides urgent grants to people in Wales as a last resort.
 Take a look at our advice below for more details on how to apply.

-Between 1 May 2020 and 31 March 2021, if you make an application to the DAF because of hardship caused by the coronavirus pandemic, the application should be dealt with more flexibly than usual.
+If you make an application to the DAF before 31 March 2022, it should be dealt with more flexibly than usual.

 During this period you are able to make up to 5 rather than 3 claims for an Emergency Assistance Payment (EAP) in a 12 month period and you do not have to wait for 28 days from your last grant before you receive another one.

 If you are struggling to pay your rent and are already receive housing benefit or universal credit (UC) housing costs you could apply for a discretionary housing payment to ‘top-up’ your rent.